-Learning to let go of the effect other people’s opinions about what you should or should not do about your bone health is an important component of the Save Our Bones Program.
+Learning to let go of the effect other people’s opinions about what you should or should not do about your bone health is an important component of the Osteoporosis Reversal Program.

 Being Comfortable On The “Road Less Traveled”

-There’s no doubt that the Save Our Bones Program takes a non-conformist approach.
+There’s no doubt that the Osteoporosis Reversal Program takes a non-conformist approach.
 Your doctor may shame you for opting out of taking osteoporosis drugs; your family may express shock and dismay; your friends and colleagues may look at you as if you’ve lost your mind.

 In addition to the worry that often accompanies an osteoporosis or osteopenia diagnosis, such reactions to your bone-health choices can be a significant stressor.

 When I created the Program, I knew that stress and anxiety would factor in to the whole osteoporosis picture.
 That’s why I devoted an entire chapter, Chapter 14, to the topic of stress relief.
 Entitled “Relax and Have Fun,” this chapter takes an in-depth look at the effects of stress and worry on bone health.

 In that chapter, I share 10 simple yet effective behavioral changes you can make to reduce stress.
 In addition, you’ll find suggestions for various stress-reduction techniques, such as Yoga, guided imagery, and deep breathing.

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.